REYNEP/idk/.forge/REYNEP's_Journal/3.jan10_Task2_Extern_Libs_How.md

 ### My Approach to External Libraries:- `CMAKE_FETCH` + Blender's Approach
     1. CMAKE_FETCH most stuffs ----> like fmt
-    2. .libs_MOD = Libraries CUT/Stripped/Modified by REYNEP ----> like vulkan
+    2. .libs_REYMOD = Libraries CUT/Stripped/Modified by REYNEP ----> like vulkan
         Supplying these like Blender supplies their External Libraries

-    3. Even the stuff inside .libs_MOD would be fetches by CMAKE 😜
+    3. Even the stuff inside .libs_REYMOD would be fetches by CMAKE 😜

 ```py
 .repo